 Please note that you should only attend one of these two sessions, you will not receive double credit for attending both.

-Attendance for all sessions will be recorded and provided to professors at the end of the semester.
+Attendance will be recorded and provided to professors at the end of the semester.